DistanceDevelopment/spatial-workshops/README.md

 * `exercises` contains the practical exercises used in the computer lab sessions
 * `site_md` contains the markdown files that are on `distancesampling.org`

+# Building things

+To get things to build (like the slides), you'll need to clone the [spermwhaledata](https://github.com/DistanceDevelopment/spermwhaledata) repository into the top level directory here.

 # Tools